Edictum

 PreconditionsBefore tool executesYesCALL_DENIED or pass

-Approval gateWhen precondition or sandbox has effect: approveYes (on denial/timeout)CALL_APPROVAL_REQUESTED, then GRANTED/DENIED/TIMEOUT
+Approval gateWhen precondition or sandbox has action: askYes (on block/timeout)CALL_APPROVAL_REQUESTED, then GRANTED/DENIED/TIMEOUT

-Session contractsBefore tool executesYesCALL_DENIED if session limit exceeded
+Session rulesetsBefore tool executesYesCALL_DENIED if session limit exceeded

 Execution limitsBefore tool executesYesCALL_DENIED if execution cap exceeded

-Observed contractsAfter enforced checks passNeverAudit events with mode: "observe"
+Observed rulesetsAfter enforced checks passNeverAudit events with mode: "observe"

 Tool executionOnly if all checks pass--Tool's return value

-PostconditionsAfter tool executeswarn: findings only. redact/deny: enforced for READ/PURE toolsCALL_EXECUTED with warnings
+PostconditionsAfter tool executeswarn: findings only. redact/block: enforced for READ/PURE toolsCALL_EXECUTED with warnings

 After hooksAfter postconditionsNeverSide effects only (logging, metrics)